If you invest in residential property, how can you be sure that it’s going to work out for you?

 I have the benefit of hindsight too because I have witnessed the outcomes of both good and poor decisions clients have made.

 Research shows that there are two common traits of extremely successful and experienced investors.

 Firstly, they are absolutely fanatical about risk, asking themselves; “what can go wrong?” and “Can I lose money doing this?”

 Once they are satisfied that the risk of losing money is remote to almost impossible (they never want to lose money), only then do they turn their attention to the potential upside being, return.

 Secondly, these investors only invest if they can exploit the risk-return equation.

-That is, they are looking to achieve very healthy returns for comparatively very little risk – they don’t accept that you need to accept higher risk if you want higher returns.
+That is, they are looking to achieve very healthy returns for comparatively very little risk – they don’t accept that you need to accept the higher risk if you want higher returns.

-The only way you can take this approach when it comes to property investment is if you pay for professional advice and not try and do it all yourself.
+The only way you can take this approach when it comes to property investment is if you pay for professional advice and do not try and do it all yourself.

 In summary, you must ensure that all your attention is focused on only ever investing in quality assets.